 Every morning we open our eyes to meet the new day.
 What will today be like?
 What awaits?
 How do we want to show up?
 Can we meet ourselves in friendship, with a hopeful attitude, and walk gently through the day welcoming it all with an open heart and curiosity?

-The Art of Self-Compassion
+Join me in The Art of Self-Compassion.

 How does it work?

-During the five-week period, we will:
+During our sessions, we will:

 Payment is accepted via PayPal or Venmo (@Yota-Schneider).

-You can register by using the form below.
+Register by using the form below.

 Upon registration, I will contact you to schedule our first Zoom meeting and discuss the details.